-In nine dreamlike acres of elaborate gardens, terraced lawns, fountains, reflection pools and pavilions, this gorgeous property is a storybook palace in itself.
+In nine dreamlike acres of elaborate gardens, terraced lawns, fountains, reflection pools and pavilions, the gorgeous Oberoi Amarvilas is a storybook palace in itself.
 With its location a mere 600 metres from the infamous Taj Mahal, every opportunity has been taken to connect it to the fairytale romance Shah Jahan and Mumtaz Mahal.

 No longer in competition with the Taj Mahal, the hotel unveils herself to us.
 The marble inlaid floors reflect the light of its sparkling crystal chandeliers, the vast swimming pool glistens in the moonlight and the gardens are illuminated by onyx wall lanterns.